ellis-paris/ellis-paris.github.io/events.md

-Student exchange program
+Students exchange program
 ---

-Ellis organize [PhD and postdoc exchange program](https://ellis.eu/phd-postdoc).
+Ellis organizes [PhD and postdoc exchange programs](https://ellis.eu/phd-postdoc).
 If you would like to organize such an exchange within the Paris area, [do not hesitate to contact us](mailto:gabriel.peyre@ens.fr).